oils-for-unix/oils/doc/deprecations.md

     }
     echo $PWD  # restored

-Justification: Instead of wasting a terse and short syntax for something rarely necesary in the command language (a cryptic speciality), in Oil the parentheses are used to place Oil expressions into conditional clauses (`shopt --set parse_paren`):
+We're using parentheses for Oil expressions like

     if (x > 0) { echo 'positive' }

-So using `forkwait` for subshells makes the usage of that rare and discouraged subshells mechanism obvious, and allows that parenthesis can attain their consisten meaning: Denoting conditions that are written as Oil expressions.
+So using `forkwait` for subshells allows that parenthesis can attain a consistent meaning: They denote conditions that are defined by Oil expressions.